Riverscapes/arcGNAT/docs/Stream-Network-Prep.md

 One of the primary reasons a user may want to use GNAT will be to produce a stream network dataset that is segmented using the **Segment Stream Network** tool.
 In order for a segmentation process to be successful, that tool requires a stream network that is free from topological errors, with all subnetwork identified.
-For GNAT, we define a topological lean network based on the following criteria:
+For GNAT, we define a topologically clean network based on the following criteria:

 * No duplicate reaches
-* Only one outflow per network
+* Only one outflow per subnetwork
-* All digitized flow directions are downstream
+* All digitized directions flow downstream

 The first tool found in GNAT under `Analyze Network Attributes > Step 1 - Stream Network Preperation` is the **Find Subnetworks** tool.
 This tools is intended to be run iteratively, ultimately producing a topologically-clean stream network that will serve as an input for the **Generate Network Attributes** tool.
+This attributed network will then be supplied to the **Generate Strahler Stream Order** tool, and the output for that tool will be the main input for the last step in the stream network preparation process - the **Generate Stream Branches** tool.
 The end goal of the workflow described here is a topologically clean, attributed shapefile that can serve as an input for the **Segment Stream Network** tool.
 The following steps are a suggested workflow for producing such a network.

 ### Suggested Workflow for Step 1